A-niBade/A-niBade/README.md

 - 💻 A computer science student
 - ⚙️ Tech and Web enthusiast
-- 🌱 Currently studying in order to strengthen my knoledge
+- 🌱 Currently studying in order to strengthen my knowledge
 - ⚡ Fun fact: Kinda like the space

 ---